mackurzawa/Korepetycje/README.md

 # Tutoring App Readme

 Welcome to the Tutoring App repository!
 This application is designed to assist my students in their learning journey by providing two main functionalities - homework assignements and equation generator.
-App is available here:
+App is hosted on Streamlit Community Cloud.
+You can access it here and try it yourself:

 https://korepetycje.streamlit.app/  (as name use "test")